giulioprisco/fracturlab/weierstrass/Readme.md

 - Box-counting (Script 2) at 500k points: ~1.36 (alpha=0), R^2 ≈0.999.
 - Higuchi (Script 3) at 500k points: 1.37 (alpha=0), 1.569 (alpha=0.2), R^2 ≈0.999.
 - Both methods show linear scaling in intermediate regimes, where the fractal dimension increases linearly with alpha according to the analytic formula D = D0 + alpha (with D0 ≈1.369 for the original function); this linear increase holds only in the intermediate regime of 0 ≤ alpha ≤ 2 - D0 ≈ 0.631, beyond which the dimension saturates at 2 as the graph becomes space-filling.
 Higuchi is more robust for self-affine curves.

+### Fractal edge cases (D0 close to 1)

+Tests with 1M points, a = 0.33334, b = 3, ab ≈ 1.00002.
+D0 is very close to 1 from above, so the function is almost smooth, at the edge of fractality.
+Alpha ranging from 0.1 to 0.9.
+Fractal dimension estimated via Higuchi and box-counting methods, with Higuchi showing closer agreement.

+The tests confirm that D ≈ D0 + alpha, with accuracy slightly decreasing as alpha approaches 0 (where D nears 1) or 1 (where D nears 2).
+See plots example-edge-alpha0.2(dim1.206) and example-edge-alpha0.8(dim1.808).png for alpha = 0.2 and 0.8, D = 1.206 and 1.808.

 ## References
 [1] M. Zähle and H. Ziezold, "Fractional Derivatives of Weierstrass-Type Functions," *Journal of Computational and Applied Mathematics*, vol. 76, pp. 265-275, 1996.
 [DOI: 10.1016/S0377-0427(96)00110-0](https://doi.org/10.1016/S0377-0427(96)00110-0)